gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### JUnit Platform and JUnit Jupiter/Vintage Engine (a.k.a.
 JUnit 5) support

-[JUnit 5](http://junit.org/junit5/docs/current/user-guide) is the latest version of well-known `JUnit` test framework.
+[JUnit 5](http://junit.org/junit5/docs/current/user-guide) is the latest version of the well-known `JUnit` test framework.
 JUnit 5 is composed of several modules:

     JUnit 5 = JUnit Platform + JUnit Jupiter + JUnit Vintage

 The `JUnit Platform` serves as a foundation for launching testing frameworks on the JVM. `JUnit Jupiter` is the combination of the new [programming model](http://junit.org/junit5/docs/current/user-guide/#writing-tests) and [extension model](http://junit.org/junit5/docs/current/user-guide/#extensions) for writing tests and extensions in JUnit 5. `JUnit Vintage` provides a `TestEngine` for running JUnit 3 and JUnit 4 based tests on the platform.

 Gradle now provides native support for `JUnit Jupiter/Vintage Engine` on top of `JUnit Platform`.
-To enable `JUnit Platform` support, you just need to add one line into your `build.gradle`:
+To enable `JUnit Platform` support, you just need to add one line to your `build.gradle`:

     test {
         useJUnitPlatform()